richardturnnidge/nunchuck/README.md

 v0.05 is simple data
-v0.07 has graphical lines displayed
+v0.07 has graphical lines displayed nunchuck_demo_02 splits the dsiplay code and nunchuck.ini nunchuck.ini can be used like a library of code you any project.
+Added binary option for joystick so it can be used instead of Consol8 type joystick.

 However, if you find these routines useful, you could buy me a coffee ;-)